 The Event Request and Event Report frames enable network real-time diagnostics.
 A STA whose dot11EventsActivated is true shall support event requests and reports and shall set to 1 the Event field of the Extended Capabilities elements that it transmits.
+An HE STA shall set to 1 the Event field of the Extended Capabilities elements that it transmits.

+In case of a non-HE STA:

 If dot11EventsActivated is true, a STA shall log all Transition, RSNA, peer-to-peer, and WNM log events, including the corresponding TSF, UTC Offset and Event Time Error.

 The STA log of events shall not be cleared as a result of BSS transitions.
 However, if the STA moves to a different ESS or IBSS, the STA shall delete all event log entries.